Skip to Content

 Shanghai Gay Pride

 Shanghai Pride in June is the largest and one of the best Pride events in all of Asia.
-Though not many realize that the city has several other LGBTQ events taking place throughout the year.
-In fact, there are no fewer than 3 annual gay film festivals in Shanghai!
+However not many realize that the city has several other LGBTQ events taking place throughout the year.
+There are no fewer than 3 annual gay film festivals in Shanghai!
 Here are the best Shanghai LGBTQ events to look out for:

 Shanghai Pride (May/June)